-• Maidenhair Ferns are a great option because they have frilly fun leaves that vary from the usual thick leaves of indoor plants.
-Most Ferns do well inside with low light (and ferns look great in terrariums) so check out others like Silver Lace Fern with variegated leaves.
+Maidenhair Ferns are fantastic because they have frilly, fun leaves that are different from the usual thick leaves of indoor plants.
+Most ferns do well inside with low light (and ferns look great in terrariums).
+Check out others like Silver Lace Fern with variegated leaves.

-• Begonias: These plants offer a wide range of leaf colors and shapes and if you get a Rex Begonia, it will live quite happily without any direct light.
+These plants offer a wide range of leaf colors and shapes and, if you get a Rex Begonia, it will live quite happily without any direct light.
 Just make sure you don't overwater it.
-Soak it and let it dry out, soak and dry.
+Soak it and let it dry out, and repeat.

-• Mint: Mint will normally grow in a bog, so as long as you keep it moist and it gets a little bit of light, you should be able to harvest mint for tea, for fruit salads and it has the added advantage of giving off a nice scent indoors.
+Mint will normally grow in a bog, so as long as you keep it moist and it gets a little bit of light, you should be able to harvest mint for tea, fruit salads, and cocktails.
+It also has the added advantage of giving off a nice scent indoors.

-• A Moss Terrarium: If you seriously have very little light, consider creating a terrarium of moss.
-It just needs moisture and glances of light, position it near a window where it will get bounced light and it should thrive.
+If you seriously have very little light, consider creating a moss terrarium.
+It just needs moisture and glances of light.
+Position it near a window where it can get reflected light and it should thrive.
 If you don't know where to start, consider a kit to get you going, or buy a beautiful one that's already constructed.
 The moss terrariums from Doodle Birdie on Etsy (above) are remarkably beautiful and ready to go.

 - Keeping Your Pets Safe: 10 Non-Toxic House Plants